Advocacy | Partnership | ImpactWhat We Do

 YAP Mission: The Youth Advocacy Project champions community partnerships that create equitable opportunities in health, education, and well-being for youth and families to achieve their optimal potential.

 CSFF is actively looking to expand our reach into new areas in the coming years.
-We are currently developing relationships with local entities to assess and understand environmental needs in Northwest Colorado with the intent of launching an Environmental Project in 2023.
-Other future projects will be developed in conjunction with the growth of the Foundation and areas of need within the community.
+Future projects will be developed in conjunction with the growth of the Foundation and areas of need within the community.

 CSFF Discretionary Funds provide resources to increase capacity building opportunities for organizations.
 Funding may support systems, trainings, advocacy and governance that enhance the strength, impact and sustainability of an organization.
 There is no application process and funding decisions are determined cooperatively by the Board President and the Executive Director.
 A simple assessment form will be required upon the expenditure of all Discretionary Funds.